inf112-v21/Unsinkable-II/README.md

 ```

 ## Developing
-Simply open the pom.xml file in any Java IDE like Intellij
+Simply open the pom.xml file in any Java IDE like IntellIJ IDEA.
-IDEA.

 Documentation on contributing using git, see [Git Contributing Guidelines](documentation/GitContributibuting.md).

 Documentation on map design, see [Board Design Protocol](documentation/BoardDesign.md).

-### Testing
-To run the automated tests, simply run `mvn test` from the command line, or run the test lifecycle from an IDE.

-While developing, run the tests from your IDE.

 ### How to run
 Run [Main](src/main/java/roborally/Main.java) from an IDE.